openstack/glance-specs/specs/kilo/artifact-repository.rst

 separately, by sending an appropriate API calls either to Glance or directly to the appropriate underlying storage system.

-Unlike the current Glance Images, a single artifact may have more then one binary object associated.
+Unlike the current Glance Images, a single artifact may have more than one binary object associated.

   *For example, a Heat template, being stored as an artifact, may require a